This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Safe Handling Practices for Children

-Teaching kids safe handling basics for ball pythons starts with proper supervision.
+Teaching kids snake handling starts with supervision importance.

-Have children sit on the floor during first-time handling to prevent accidental drops.
+For added safety, have them sit on the floor during handling to avoid drops.

 Age Group | Handling Time | Supervision Level |